All About Geophysical Data Technicians

 - Parallel Geoscience SPW

-Education needed to be a Geophysical Data Technician:
+What education is needed to be a Geophysical Data Technician?

 How many years of work experience do I need?

 Below are examples of industries where Geophysical Data Technicians work:

 Those thinking about becoming a Geophysical Data Technician might also be interested in the following careers:

 Those who work as a Geophysical Data Technician sometimes switch careers to one of these choices: